MicrosoftDocs/ATADocs/ATADocs/DeployUse/setting-ata-alerts.md

 ATA can notify you when it detects a suspicious activity, either by email or by using ATA event forwarding and forwarding the event to your SIEM/syslog server.
 Before selecting which notifications you want to receive, you have to [set up your email server and your Syslog server](setting-syslog-email-server-settings.md).

 > [!NOTE]
 > -   Email notifications include a link that will take the user directly to the suspicious activity that was detected.
 The host name portion of the link is taken from the setting of the ATA Console URL on the ATA Center page.
 By default, the ATA Console URL is the IP address selected during the installation  of the ATA Center.
 If you are going to configure email notifications it is recommended to use an FQDN as the ATA Console URL.
 > -   Notifications are sent from the ATA Center to either the SMTP server and the Syslog server.

+**Mail notifications**
-To receive email notifications, set the following:
+To receive mail notifications, set the following:

 1. In the ATA Console, select the settings option on the toolbar and select **Configuration**.
 ![ATA configuration settings icon](media/ATA-config-icon.JPG)

-2. Select **Notifications**.
+2. Under the **Notifications** tab, select **Settings**.
-3. Under **Email notifications**, use the toggles to select to which notifications should be sent:
+3. Under **Mail notifications**, use the toggles to select to which notifications should be sent:

 	- New suspicious activity is detected